Asexual. You’ve probably heard the word before, but what does asexual mean? Is there a clear-cut meaning or definition?

 Sadly, there aren’t too many asexuals celebrities on TV.
 Among a shortlist of asexual TV characters are Todd Chavez, a supportive best friend in the animated Netflix series BoJack Horseman; Lord Varys, the royal advisor and eunuch from the HBO fantasy drama series Game of Thrones; Raphael Santiago, the vampire leader in the supernatural Freeform series Shadowhunters; Evan Waxman, the “asexual magician” in HBO’s episodic marijuana-series High Maintenance; and The Professor from Gilligan’s Island who once admitted to never feeling romantic interest in anyone.

-While some fans label any character lacking an explicit sexual orientation as asexual, some creative works have failed to properly answer the question, “What does it mean to be asexual?” by using asexuality as a punchline or equating asexuality with robotic coldness or even psychopathic narcissism.
+While some fans label any character without explicit sexual orientations as asexual, some creative works have failed to properly answer the question, “What does it mean to be asexual?” by using asexuality as a punchline or equating asexuality with robotic coldness or even psychopathic narcissism.

 The 2014 USA sitcom Sirens repeatedly made a punchline of its asexual character, Valentina “Voodoo” Dunacci, and Craig Kilborn in CBS’s The Late Late Show once ran a bit entitled “Sebastian: The Asexual Icon” as a way to depict asexuals as prudish and sterile.

 Others have tried to say that Hannibal Lector, the cannibalistic serial murderer from the Silence of the Lambs book series, or Data, the android from Star Trek: The Next Generation are both asexual because neither ever expressed sexual desire.